6 Best Non-Alcoholic Wines for Thanksgiving

 Leitz Non-Alcoholic Pinot Noir

 This one is a crowd pleaser with bright red fruit, subtle tannins and a slight earthiness - a refreshing change from many of the overly-sweet dealcoholized reds.
-It’s quite light but does well with a few dashes of non-alcoholic bitters (see note below). $20 at The Zero Proof
+It’s quite light but does well with a few dashes of non-alcoholic bitters (see note below). $18 with 15% off link: The Zero Proof (15% off automatically applied at checkout with link)

 The Secret to Improving Non-Alcoholic Wine...

 If you try a bottle of wine that just isn't hitting right, I suggest adding a few dashes of non-alcoholic bitters to your glass.
 For an overly-sweet red, Aromatic Bitters by All The Bitter can help cut the juiciness while adding additional spice and depth.
 For a wine that's just a little meh, try a few dashes of New Orleans Style Bitters to give the glass more complexity.
-The Orange Bitters work well in white wines and these are also one of my favorite bar cart items, as a Bitters + Soda is a delicious pre-dinner drink. $28 for a sample set.
+The Orange Bitters work well in white wines and these are also one of my favorite bar cart items, as a Bitters + Soda is a delicious pre-dinner drink as well. $28 for a sample set (also a great stocking stuffer for the wine or cocktail lover in your life).

 Happy clean drinking!
-Use code SoberishMom for 10% off at The Zero Proof, where you can find most of my favorite wines. *Please note that this post includes affiliate links, which means at zero cost to you I will make a couple bucks if you use my code at checkout, which helps me keep the account running.
+You can automatically save 15% off your cart with this link at The Zero Proof, where you can find most of my favorite wines. *Please note that this post includes affiliate links, which means at zero cost to you I will make a couple bucks if you use my code at checkout, which helps me keep the account running.
 Affiliate programs do not impact my reviews and recommendations.

 Watch me review these wines on my Instagram and as always, leave me a comment with your favorite alcohol-free drinks, I'd love to hear from you.